 The NAIC adopted a new Suitability in Annuity Transactions Regulation (the "NAIC SAT") that includes a best interest standard on February 13, 2020 in an effort to promote harmonization across various regulators, including the recently adopted SEC Regulation Best Interest.
 The NAIC SAT model standard requires producers to act in the best interest of the consumer when recommending annuities.
-We expect that several states will consider adopting the new NAIC SAT model.
+Several states have adopted the new NAIC SAT model, effective in 2021, and we expect that other states will also consider adopting the new NAIC SAT model.

-Additionally, regulators in Nevada, New Jersey, and Massachusetts have issued proposals to impose a fiduciary duty on some investment professionals, and other states may be considering similar regulations.
+Additionally, certain regulators have issued proposals to impose a fiduciary duty on some investment professionals, and other states may be considering similar regulations.
 We continue to assess the impact of these new and proposed standards on our business, and we expect that we and our third-party distributors will need to implement additional compliance measures that could ultimately impact sales of our products.